If you or a loved one suffering from depression or other mood or mental disorder are being denied benefits, call our law firm for prompt legal help.

 SSA will need medical evidence to support your exact limitations.
 This means they will want to see medical and psychiatric records from doctors, psychiatrists or psychologists, mental health clinics, and all other facilities where you have received treatment.

 They will examine how your depression prevents you from performing routine daily activities, and any functional limitations that prevent you from working.
 Our knowledge of the laws that drive the SSDI approval process can be critical to your case.
-As disability attorneys, we are experienced with the medical evidence and additional documentation required to sustain a depression disability claim.
+As Social Security Disability attorneys, we are experienced with the medical evidence and additional documentation required to sustain a claim for depression.
 We ensure that all evidence is prepared and presented in the clearest, most favorable manner.

 There is no charge for us to review your claim.
 If we take your case, fees for our legal services are set by the Social Security Administration (SSA), and you do not pay our fees unless we successfully resolve your claim.